 Seasonal employees, such as school support personnel, will have a choice of income being calculated based upon the actual time worked within the calendar year or on an annual basis.

-Families have only one choice of rent selection per year except for financial hardship cases.
+Families have only one opportunity per year to select flat rent (normally at recertification time).
+However, in cases of financial hardship, a family currently on flat rent may elect at any time of the year to reselect income-based rent.
+Hardship for the purpose of re-selecting income-based rent shall be defined in the same way as hardship for minimum rent exemption as in section 7.4 below.
 In order for families to make informed choices about rent options, the CHA will provide the following information:

 The CHA’s policies on switching types of rent in case of a financial hardship; and